TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Terms of Service.md

 If we determine the services in question are being used in association with spam, we will re-direct, suspend, or cancel any web site hosting, domain registration, email boxes or other applicable services for a period of no less than two (2) days.
 The registrant or customer will be required to respond by email to us stating that they will cease to send spam and/or have spam sent on their behalf.
 We will require a non-refundable reactivation fee to be paid before the site, email boxes and/or services are reactivated.
 In the event we determine the abuse has not stopped after services have been restored the first time, we may terminate the hosting and email boxes associated with the domain name in question.

 We encourage all customers and recipients of email generated from our products and services to report suspected spam.
 Suspected abuse can be reported by email or through our Spam Abuse Complaint Center on the Web.

-Web: report abuse
+Web: report abuse.

-Email: abuse@godaddy.com

 _Liquidated Damages._  You agree that we may immediately terminate any Account which we believe, in our sole and absolute discretion, is transmitting or is otherwise connected with any spam or other unsolicited bulk email.
 In addition, if actual damages cannot be reasonably calculated then you agree to pay us liquidated damages in the amount of $1.00 for each piece of spam or unsolicited bulk email transmitted from or otherwise connected with your Account.